Are you ready to enjoy some nice weather with a few games of baseball?

 Measuring Your Glove Size

 The size of a glove is etched on the thumb or pinky finger.
 Sizes are going to range from 8-13 inches and up to 35 inches for a catcher’s mitt.
-You will want a glove that has plenty of room and it should never be too tight.
+You'll want a glove that has plenty of room and it should never be too tight.

 Remember to keep enough room inside to wear your batting glove as well.
 In fact, your best bet is to try on the glove with your batting glove so you know how much room you’ll need.